intershop/intershop-pwa/docs/guides/multi-site-configurations.md

   channel: inspired-inTRONICS-FR
 ```

-### Multiple Subdomains, Multiple channels, Multiple Locales
+### Multiple Subdomains, Multiple Channels, Multiple Locales

 It is also possible to configure different subdomains by changing the regular expression that matches the domain.
-This works also in conjunction with context paths.
+This also works in conjunction with context paths.

 This results in URLs like this:
 `de.pwademo.com`, `fr.pwademo.com`, `ca.pwademo.com/en`